A general framework for inference on algorithm-agnostic variable importance: Estimation and inference

 In practice, a group of variables may be considered scientifically unimportant even when $\psi_{0,s}$ is nonzero but small, yet such grouping would be deemed statistically significant in large enough samples.
 For this reason, given a threshold $\beta>0$, it may be more scientifically appropriate to consider testing the $\beta$-null $H_0: \psi_{0,s} \in[0, \beta]$ versus its complement alternative $H_1: \psi_{0,s} > \beta$.
 The $\beta$-null approaches the strict null as $\beta$ decreases to 0.
 The idea of sample-splitting also allows us to tackle $\beta$-null testing.
 Suppose that mutually exclusive portions of the dataset, say of respective sizes $n-n_s$ and $n_s$, are used to construct $v_n^*$ and $v_{n,s}^*$.
-Suppose further that $\eta^2_n$ and $\eta^2_{n,s}$ are consistent estimators of $\eta_0:=E_0\{\phi_0(Z)\}^2$ and $\eta_{0,s}:=E_0\{\phi_{0,s}(Z)\}^2$, respectively.
+Suppose further that $\eta^2_n$ and $\eta^2_{n,s}$ are consistent estimators of $\eta_0^2:=E_0\{\phi_0(Z)\}^2$ and $\eta_{0,s}^2:=E_0\{\phi_{0,s}(Z)\}^2$, respectively.
 Then, provided $v_0>0$, we may consider rejecting the $\beta$-null hypothesis $H_0$ in favor of its complement $H_1$ if and only if where $\omega_{n,s}:=\eta_n^2/(n-n_s)+\eta^2_{n,s}/n_s$ and $z_{1-\alpha}$ is the $(1-\alpha)^\text{th}$ quantile of the standard normal distribution.
-The implementation of the resulting test, including computation of the corresponding $p$-value, is summarized in Algorithm \ref{alg:hyp_test}.
+The implementation of the resulting test, including computation of the corresponding $p$-value, is summarized in Algorithm~\ref{alg:sscf}.
 Its validity is guaranteed under conditions of Theorem 2 directly applied on the split used to estimate $v_0$ and modified appropriately (by replacing instances of $f_n$, $f_0$ and $\mathcal{F}$ by $f_{n,s}$, $f_{0,s}$ and $\mathcal{F}_s$ in all conditions) for the split used to estimate $v_{0,s}$.
 We note that, although there is no degeneracy under the $\beta$-null whenever $\psi_{0,s}\in(0,\beta)$, sample-splitting is still required for proper type I error control since the strict null $\psi_{0,s}=0$ is contained in the $\beta$-null and must therefore be guarded against.
 We emphasize here that the use of distinct subsets of the data is critical for constructing $v_n^*$ and $v_{n,s}^*$.
 If instead $\psi_{0,s} = 0$ and $v_n^*$ and $v_{n,s}^*$ were constructed using the same data, the behavior of any testing procedure based on an estimator $\kappa_{n,s}$ of the standard error of $\psi_{n,s}$ would depend on the relative rates of convergence to zero of both $\psi_{n,s}$ and $\kappa_{n,s}$.
 In particular, this would lead to either uncontrolled type I error or type I error tending to zero depending on the procedures used to obtain $f_n$ and $f_{n,s}$.
-In contrast, sample-splitting is not critical for constructing $\eta_n$ and $\eta_{n,s}$, which could be estimated using the entire dataset instead.
+Inference based on a cross-fitted version of this sample-split procedure is described in Algorithm~\ref{alg:sscf}.